Royal Dental ClinicsOral & Maxillofacial Surgery

 Detecting Oral Cancer Early

 Early detection is key to treating oral cancer and increasing your chances of a full recovery.
 Fortunately, there are a few signs to watch out for that could signify.
-If you notice any changes in your mouth, it’s important to see your dentist.
+If you notice any changes in your mouth, it’s important to see your oral surgeon.

 Oral Care During Recovery